EC528-Fall-2023/ChRIS/README.md

 ### Release #4 (Nov 8 - Nov 22):

-* Work on finalizing version and submitting an official pull request to the ChRIS-helm project ([https://github.com/FNNDSC/charts](https://github.com/FNNDSC/charts)), achieve deliverable Minimum Viable Product
+**Finishing With MVP**
+* Deploy the rest of Loki and connect with Grafana
+* Start visualizing the traces provided by Tempo and OpenTelemetry

+* Finalize panels and alerts for monitoring system performance
+* Finalize panels and alerts for monitoring for plugin failures

+**Reach Goals**
+* Start deploying custom traces in the ChRIS source code (reach goal)

 ### Release #5 (Nov 22 - Dec 8):

 * Finish components of MVP that are not finished
    * Alternatively, work on reach goals if finished with MVP
-* Write documentation on what we've done
+* Write documentation on what we've done, including what panels are being used, what they're monitoring, and their settings